wu87988622/ohara/docs/src/contributing.rst

 - Pass all tests
 - Your PR should not make ohara unstable, if it does.
 It should be reverted ASAP.
-- You can either run these tests on your local (see our `how_to_build <how_to_build.html>`__ for more info on how to run tests) or by opening the PR on our repo.
+- You can either run these tests on your local (see our :ref:`how to build <build>` for more info on how to run tests) or by opening the PR on our repo.
 These tests will be running on your CI server.
 - Pass code style check.
 You can automatically fix these issues with a single command: ::

    gradle spotlessApply